Authentication basics

 }

-Then use the custom scopes like this:
+Then use the custom scopes on your endpoints:

 class MyEndpoint extends Endpoint {